-INFINITE’s Sunggyu And KBS In Conflict Over His Cast Member Status In Variety Show
+INFINITE’s Kim Sungkyu And KBS In Conflict Over His Cast Member Status In Variety Show

-INFINITE’s Sunggyu and KBS are in disagreement over his status as a cast member on the broadcasting station’s true crime show “Two-Faced” (literal title).
+INFINITE’s Kim Sungkyu and KBS are in disagreement over his status as a cast member on the broadcasting station’s true crime show “Two-Faced” (literal title).

 The agency explained in another statement, “He couldn’t take part in episodes 2, 3, and 4 due to unavoidable circumstances, but his absence from episodes 5 and 6 had been agreed upon in advance.
 We adjusted his schedule with the show’s recordings in mind, so we are bewildered by their request for him to step down.”

-However, a source from KBS stated, “Kim Sunggyu’s departure is not confirmed.
-We are continuously discussing with Kim Sunggyu’s agency.”
+However, a source from KBS stated, “Kim Sungkyu’s departure is not confirmed.
+We are continuously discussing with Kim Sungkyu’s agency.”

 “Two-Faced” is a true crime show that deals with the crimes throughout Korea’s history that shocked the entire nation.
-Three episodes have aired so far, and comedian Kim Tae Gyun filled in for Sunggyu in episodes 2 and 3.
+Three episodes have aired so far, and comedian Kim Tae Gyun filled in for Kim Sungkyu in episodes 2 and 3.
 The show airs on Wednesday nights at 10:40 p.m.
 KST.